 Data preservation and documentation

-Data preservation and data security/protection
+Data preservation, data security and data protection

 Data preservation and storage

-Best practice with regard to making research data findable and accessible is to submit it to a repository.
-These should collect and display data alongside related documentation and metadata.
+Best practice for making research data findable and accessible is to deposit it in a repository.
+These should collect and display data together with associated documentation and metadata.

 - For more information on how to make data findable and accessible, see Share and publish data.

 It is important to note that in order for data to remain usable in the future, it must be actively managed during preservation, together with its metadata (note that external data repositories do not usually take care of this).
 Digital sources can unfortunately degrade over time ('bit-rot'), so they need to be checked regularly to ensure that no degradation has occurred (e.g. by generating a checksum).
 In addition, as mentioned above, file formats can become obsolete over time.
 To address this risk of obsolescence, files and data must be migrated to alternative formats (ensure that the characteristics of such file migrations are documented).

 If data is allowed to be disposed of, it must be disposed of in such a way that the information cannot be recovered.
 This is particularly important if the data contains information that is classified as personal or sensitive (regulated under the Public Access to Information and Secrecy Act).
 In any case, simply deleting material from a file system is not enough, so other methods must be considered to ensure that the material cannot be recovered.
 Contact your department's IT coordinator or the SLU IT Department for more information on how to dispose of information securely.